Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Related Work

-On the other hand, in the literature on semantic segmentation, bounding boxes are usually used as weak supervision to save labeling costs. \citep{hsu2019weakly} exploits the tightness prior to the bounding boxes to generate the positive and negative bags for multiple instance learning (MIL), which is integrated into a fully supervised instance segmentation network. \citep{kervadec2020bounding} integrates the tightness prior and a global background emptiness constraint derived from bounding box annotations into a weak semantic segmentation of medical images. \citep{lee2021bbam} propose a bounding box attribution map (BBAM) to produce pseudo ground-truth for weakly supervised semantic and instance segmentation.
+In semantic segmentation, bounding boxes are usually used as weak supervision to reduce labeling costs \cite{CTVIS,WU-TIP,DeepSemantic-TMM}. \cite{hsu2019weakly} exploited the tightness prior to the bounding boxes to generate the positive and negative bags for multiple instance learning (MIL). \cite{kervadec2020bounding} integrated the tightness prior and a global background emptiness constraint derived from bounding box annotations into a weak semantic segmentation of medical images. \cite{lee2021bbam} proposed a bounding box attribution map (BBAM) to produce pseudo-ground-truth for weakly supervised semantic and instance segmentation.

-In this work, within the block-wise classification fra\-me\-wor\-k, MixMatch is smartly employed to exploit the information of unlabeled blocks which are brought by the weak supervision of bounding boxes.
-This combination between MixMatch and the bounding box labels is remarkably effective according to the experiment results and also novel in the literature, to our best knowledge.
+In this work, within the block-wise classification fra\-me\-wor\-k, MixMatch is smartly tailored to exploit the information of unlabeled blocks which are brought by the weak supervision of bounding boxes.
+This combination of the novel semi-supervised learning scheme and the bounding box labels is remarkably effective according to the experiment results and also novel in the literature, to our best knowledge.

-\section{The proposed method}
+\section{The Proposed Method}